 For the first exhibit where we grew our retirement stash to $2 million, you can afford annual living expenses of $100,000 and then starting at age 80, $150,000.
 Not bad.
 And bonus, you’ll still have about $360K stashed at age 95.

-You caught that little splat in the previous section, didja?
+Did you catch that little splat in the previous section, did you?
 Good.
 Cuz the truth of the matter is that the market is not something anyone can predict.
-It’s a bit safer than a weekend at Vegas.
+It’s a bit safer than a weekend in Vegas.
 Historically, the U.S. equity markets have steadily risen over several decades.
-(Whereas the blackjack table leaves you hysterically in tears…) In fact, the market has shown some serious resilience, despite a number of big dips during recessions and one whopper of a depression.
+(Whereas the blackjack table leaves you hysterically in tears…) The market has shown some serious resilience, despite several big dips during recessions and one whopper of a depression.

 U.S. Stock Market Growth – A 100 Year History